willfindlay/COMP5900X-TrustedComputing/notes/notes.md

 * Trusted Platform Module (TPM)
   * Hardware/Software module used to provide root of trust guarantees by integrating with the system architecture (via a physically embedded TPM chip)
+  * There are also pure software TPM implementations, with some weaker or missing guarantees

 * Measurement
   * Cryptographic hashing of system software/firmware components